GeoSauer/nextjs-decapcms-template/README.md

 ### TEMP NOTES ON SETUP

-- when deploying on Netlify set read dir to 'out'
+- when deploying on Netlify set publish dir to 'out'

 First, run the development server: